Welcome to Vinawood - Leading Vietnam Plywood Manufacturer. Bienvenue! 🍁

 What plywood is fire rated?

-Fire rated plywood is specially treated with chemicals to create a barrier against flame spread.
-While it chars when exposed to fire, it does not oxidize, significantly slowing down fire progression in buildings.
-This charring provides an added layer of protection, further enhancing the material's resistance to burning.
+Fire rated plywood is treated with chemicals that create a protective barrier against flames.
+While the surface chars when exposed to fire, it does not oxidize, significantly slowing the fire’s progression.
+This charring layer insulates the wood underneath, further improving fire resistance.

 > Learn more: